monero-ecosystem/monero-translations/README.md

 - The [Monero website](https://repo.getmonero.org/monero-project/monero-site) (getmonero.org)
 - Other minor projects like the ['Don't buy monero' sticker](https://github.com/monero-ecosystem/dont-buy-monero-sticker) or the projects [listed on Taiga](https://taiga.getmonero.org/project/erciccione-monero-localization/backlog)

 If you wish to help with translations, best is to contact the Localization Workgroup, so to have an idea of what are the priorities at the moment, you can find a list of contacts at the bottom of this readme.
 If you prefer, you can **directly start working on some projects** (like the Monero GUI and CLI wallets) by yourself.
-Thanks to our Localization Platform (Pootle), translators aren't required any particular technical skill: Just sign in, look for your language and translate the missing strings!
+Thanks to our Localization Platform (Weblate), translators aren't required any particular technical skill: Just sign in, look for your language and translate the missing strings!

-If you need help with Pootle, no problem!
+If you need help with Weblate, no problem!
 Just **take a look at the guide in the list below**, it will guide you step-by-step.
 If something is not clear, just **contact us and we will be happy to help!**.

 # Content of this repo
 This repository stores documents, guides and discussions.
 Feel free to suggest new material and open pull requests.